IRISH CRIME WRITERS

 John Boyne

-Canadian resident, Irish-born, Brady is the creator of Inspector Matt Miinogue, Dublin Murder Squad investigator.Ken Bruen
+Canadian resident, Irish-born, Brady is the creator of Inspector Matt Minogue, Dublin Murder Squad investigator.Robert Brennan

 Galway never seemed so dangerous.
-Bruen's books have garnered awards in several countries, and he gets a remarkably strong critical reception from North American reviewers: Publishers Weekly has named him "among the finest noir stylists of his generation".Declan Burke
+Bruen's books have garnered awards in several countries, and he gets an exceptoinally strong critical reception from North American reviewers: Publishers Weekly has named him "among the finest noir stylists of his generation".Declan Burke

 Carson is a doctor.
-There is a sharp medical edge to his thrillers, and his website.Paul Charles
+There's a sharp edge to his thrillers, and his website.Jane Casey

-Gentle, understated, cerebral without being flashy, the Christy Kennedy series by Northern Irish novelist Paul Charles has reached its 8th volume.Brian Cleeve
+Gentle, understated, cerebral without being flashy, the Christy Kennedy series by Northern Irish novelist Paul Charles has reached its 9th volume.Peter Cheyney

-Anglo-Irish writer (1921-2003) and broadcaster; his books ranged from reference works to spiritual apologias for mysticism, and included spy novels such as Violent Death of a Bitter Englishman (1967) and Exit from Prague (1970)Michael Collins
+Anglo-Irish writer (1921-2003) and broadcaster; his many books ranged from reference works to apologias for mysticism, and included spy novels such as Violent Death of a Bitter Englishman (1967) and Exit from Prague (1970)Carol Coffey

-Huge international bestseller, formerly an Irish Times journalist.
+International bestselling author, formerly an Irish Times journalist.
 Does not use Irish settings.
-Excellent web site, generously informative.Peter Costello
+Excellent web site, generously informative.Dorothea Conyers

 Biographer and non-fiction writer who has occasionally touched on true crime, for example in Conan Doyle, Detective: True Crimes Investigated by the Creator of Sherlock Holmes.
 Hardback editions were well received; a new paperback appeared in 2006.John Creed